 Not all SENDs contact GEOS.
 The Yellowbrick YB3 from YBTracking just has an 'Alert' button.
 Hold this down for 5 secs and the YB3 sends a preset 'alert' message to a nominated person or group of people, by SMS text and/or email.
 If they're all asleep or away from their phones/PCs then you may be in trouble.
 The YB3 does not have a direct link to an emergency centre of any kind.

 All the websites I've visited suggest that a SEND SOS signal is not as reliable as a PLB SOS transmission.
 I've yet to find a comprehensive technical explanation of why this is, or a thorough field test which proves it.
-However here are three good reasons why this might be the case.
+However here are three good reasons why this might well be the case.